The Top Things to Do in Telluride

 Get your ski on

-This is also known as river rafting.
+This is quite self-explanatory.
 Book with companies such as Telluride Rafting, Telluride Outside or 4 Corners Whitewater and smash down the San Miguel River or the Dolores River at break-neck speeds (without the broken necks), admiring the scenery between each set of rapids.
 Skirting the banks of the river are green pine forests and red rock walls.
 Meander through the canyon and learn to work as a team, paddling like crazy every time you reach a cascade.
 Plunge from the tips of the San Juan Mountains down into the canyons of San Miguel and Norwood.
-Dry off back at your lovely Plum Guide home, such as Forest Green or The Eagle's View.

 Visit the town centre

-After you’re all worn out from all the frenetic outdoor activities, maybe take a minute to learn about the history of this gold mining town.
+After you’re all worn out from the frenetic outdoor activities, maybe take a minute to learn about the history of this gold mining town.
 The Telluride Historical Museum is one of the highlights of the town centre, and offers historical walking tours of Telluride twice weekly.
 Inside the museum, you’ll find exhibits on the geological history of the region, as well as the story of the mysterious Telluride Blanket, which dates back around a millennium.
 Find out about the Nuchu/Ute native peoples and see how the place turned from a mining camp into the town it is today.
 Visit the nearby Telluride Gallery of Fine Art and watch a performance at the elegant Michael D. Palm Theatre.
 When all’s said and done, enjoy a nice meal at the Cosmopolitan, the 321 South Oak or the Chop.
 And there you have it - you now know the very best things to do in Telluride.